-- All refinance transactions calculate tax and add \$250 cushion (for a difference in the payoff amount) - Owner-Occupied Only- Calculate on the difference between new loan amount and existing lien(s) & round up to \$500.
-(Note: Credit for existing lien does not apply for second homes or investment/lot loans) - o If a new name is being added, calculate based on their percentage of ownership of the lien being paid off e.g. 2 names and removing one = 50%, loan in 1 name and adding 2 = 66.66% - o If a spouse is being removed (T/E Title) assume no tax except Baltimore City.
-If ANYONE is being removed or added in Baltimore City, add City transfer taxes at 1.5% of the unpaid principal balance of the existing mortgage. - o There is no break if the lien to be paid off is in the name of anyone other than the borrower (e.g. LLC).
-If this is the case, charge on the full loan amount. - Purchase -total consideration (sales price) & round up to \$500. - Review the sales contract for the settlement fees that the borrower is paying and for how transfers are to be split; if there is no contract assume split.
+• All refinance transactions - calculate tax and add \$250 cushion (for a difference in the payoff amount)

+- o Calculate on the difference between new loan amount and existing lien(s) & round up to \$500 - o If a new name is being added, calculate based on their percentage of ownership of the lien being paid off e.g. 2 names and removing one = 50%, loan in 1 name and adding 2 = 66.66% - o If a spouse is being removed (T/E Title) assume no tax except Baltimore City.
+If ANYONE is being removed or added in Baltimore City, add City transfer taxes at 1.5% of the unpaid principal balance of the existing mortgage.